All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

 I printed 30kg for PrintArmy and a couple of kg for myself.
-The printer is about 3 months old.
+The printer is ~3 months old.
 I lubricated the Z-axis guides after about 15kg.
 I used the packets from the Bambu Lab kit.
 For the Z-axis, you need to use the Grease packet.

 For the 30kg, I decided to clean and lubricate everything necessary.
 Before that, I watched a few popular tutorials on YouTube.
 Specifically:

 Overall, they are decent videos, but there are nuances.
-For example, in one video, the author applies too much Grease.
+For example, in one video, the author applies way too much Grease.
 I followed his lead.
-Then, when lowering the bed, I realized that excess from the axis would be squeezed out and the extra lubrication needed to be discarded.
+Then, when I lowered the plate, I realized - the excess from the axis would be squeezed out, and the extra lubricant needed to be discarded.

 Забагато змазки. Зайва просто витискається під час руху плити.